 - Low bandwidth: Ideally, a TinyML application does not require communicating with a cloud or server.
 Even if the internet connection is used, it is used for tasks other than machine learning.
 The internet connection may only communicate inferences to a cloud/server.
 This does not impact the main embedded task or machine learning task the edge device performs.
 Therefore, the device can maintain its full operation even on low-bandwidth internet or without internet.

-- Privacy: Privacy is a significant issue over the internet and with the internet of things.
+- Privacy: Privacy is a significant issue with the IoT.
 In TinyML applications, the machine learning task is executed locally without storing or transferring sensor/user data to a server/cloud.
 So, these applications are secure to use even if connected to a network and have no privacy issues.

 - Low cost: TinyML is aimed to run on 32-bit microcontrollers or DSPs.
 These microcontrollers usually cost a few cents, and the entire embedded system built from them costs less than $50.
 This is a very cost-effective solution to run tiny machine learning applications on a large scale and is particularly useful where machine learning has to be applied in IoT applications.